chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-chat-provider.md

     }
     ```

-1. Next, in your extension activation function, register your language model provider using the `lm.registerLanguageModelChatProvider` method.
+1. Next, in your 插件 activation function, register your language model provider using the `lm.registerLanguageModelChatProvider` method.

     Provide the provider ID that you used in the `package.json` and an instance of your provider class: